OpenDSA/OpenDSA/RST/en/PL/SLang2ParameterPassing.rst

       cout << "Call-by-copy-restore semantics: " << x << " " << y << endl;
     }

+As you've done with by-value and by-reference, use the following slide show generator to step through a few examples of the copy-restore method and then test yourself by working on the proficiency exercise that follows.

+.. avembed:: AV/PL/paramPassingCopyRestore.html ss

+..
-.. inlineav:: paramPassingCopyRestore ss
+.. .. inlineav:: paramPassingCopyRestore ss
-   :long_name: Parameter Passing By Copy Restore
+..    :long_name: Parameter Passing By Copy Restore
-   :links:
+..    :links:
-   :scripts: AV/PL/paramPassingCopyRestore.js
+..    :scripts: AV/PL/paramPassingCopyRestore.js
-   :output: show
+..    :output: show

+And next test yourself with a copy-restore proficiency exercise.

+.. avembed:: AV/PL/paramPassingCopyRestorePRO.html pe
+   :long_name: Copy-restore Proficiency Exercise

-Figure out what the output of the preceding program would be before tackling the next practice problem, which consequently will help you review the differences among *call by value*, *call by reference*, and *call by copy-restore*.
-To earn credit for it, you must complete this randomized problem correctly three times in a row.
+We've now covered the three parameter-passing methods that use eager evaluation of function arguments.
+To compare and contrast these three methods, figure out what the output of of the program in the next practice problem would be under *call by value*, *call by reference*, and *call by copy-restore*.
+Doing this should clarify the subtle differences among these three methods.
+To earn credit for the practice problem, you must complete it correctly for randomized program it generates three times in a row.

 .. avembed:: Exercises/PL/CallByValVsRefVsCR.html ka
    :long_name: Call By Value vs Reference vs CR